What is Abelflex?

 Abelflex DOES NOT seal the gap between a structure and a walkway slab.
 If you don’t seal the gap between a concrete slab and an existing structure, water can run down the gap and into the footing and could result in slab heave.
 If your builder hasn’t done everything within their power to prevent slab heave, then they could be liable for repairing your house.
-For the sake of installing some sealant, please make sure the tear-off strip is removed and replaced with flexible sealant.
+For the sake of installing some sealant, please make sure the tear-off strip is removed and replaced with a flexible sealant.

 Where Can You Buy Abelflex

 A quick Google found these Abelflex suppliers in Brisbane:

 Don’t forget that Abelflex is a proprietary name.
 Other manufacturers supply similar products that are acceptable – particularly if their features match the features specified above.
 A typical example of a similar product is the product available from Parchem called Jointflex.